 For many years, Schram was Resident Staff Conductor of the Columbus (Ohio) Symphony and Charlotte Symphony orchestras.
 He conducted classical, pops, holiday and educational concerts for both orchestras.
 He has also served as Music Director of the Lubbock (Texas) Symphony and the Lynn Philharmonia (Florida).
 Most recently, Schram concluded his tenure as Resident Conductor of the Nashville Symphony Orchestra.
 Previously he has held titled positions with the Louisville Orchestra and Florida Philharmonic orchestras.

-Schram’s guest-conducting roster has included the symphonies of Dallas, Charlotte, Tucson, New Orleans (Louisiana Philharmonic), Oklahoma City, Spokane, Dayton and San Antonio, among others, In the 2012-13 season he will make debuts with the North Carolina and Pacific Symphonies.
-His conducting engagements abroad have been with the Netherlands Radio Philharmonic, the Taegu Symphony in Korea, the Orquestra Sinfonica Nacional of Bolivia, the Orquestra Sinfonica Universidad Nacional de Cuyo (in Mendoza, Argentina), the National Symphony Orchestra of Uzbekistan, and the Orchester der Allgemeinen Musikgesellschaft (Luzern) in Switzerland and the Polish National Radio Symphony Orchestra (Katowice).
+Schram’s guest-conducting roster has included the symphonies of Dallas, Charlotte, Tucson, New Orleans (Louisiana Philharmonic), Oklahoma City, Louisville, Spokane, San Antonio, Orlando, Atlanta, Portland and Buffalo, among others.
+His conducting engagements abroad have been with the Netherlands Radio Philharmonic, the KBS (Seoul) and Teagu Symphonies in Korea, the Orquestra Sinfonica Nacional of Bolivia, the Orquestra Sinfonica Universidad Nacional de Cuyo (Mendoza) Argentina, the National Symphony Orchestra of Uzbekistan, the Orchester der Allgemeinen Musikgesellschaft (Luzern) in Switzerland and the Polish National Radio Symphony Orchestra (Katowice).

-Educated at The Hague Conservatory in his native Netherlands, Schram has also studied at the University of Calgary and the University of Washington.
+Educated at The Hague Conservatory in his native Netherlands, Schram has also studied at the Universities of Calgary and Victoria in Canada, and the University of Washington.
 His teachers have included Rafael Kubelik, Franco Ferrara, Abraham Kaplan and Neeme Jarvi.